 - TTYPE32 = 'PCA1 ' / PCA Trend-filtered magnitude in aperture 1

 - TTYPE33 = 'PCA2 ' / PCA Trend-filtered magnitude in aperture 2

 - TTYPE34 = 'PCA3 ' / PCA Trend-filtered magnitude in aperture 3

 Note: a very small number of targets fall on more than one camera-chip combination in a given Sector.
 In these cases, there are multiple files produced.
-One example is Gaia DR2 3041652034662522752 in Sector 7, which falls on both Camera 1 CCD 1 and Camera 2 CCD4, and thus have two files:
+One example is Gaia DR2 3041652034662522752 in Sector 7, which falls on both Camera 1 CCD 1 and Camera 2 CCD4, and thus has two files:

 CDIPS data products are available in the MAST Portal and astroquery.mast.
 For those who want to download all the light curves for a given Sector, the following Python code example below will query for all the available CDIPS observations for a given Sector (should take a few minutes) and then download the light curve FITS files.
 NOTE: There are tens of thousands of light curves for a given Sector, thus downloading all of the products can take the better part of a day, even with good internet connections.
 By default, the light curve files will be downloaded under a folder called "mastDownload" in the same working directory that your run the Python script from.